Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Evaluation

 The accuracy improvement obtained from corrective actions is evaluated in \textbf{V2}.
 While this version succeeded in dropping all the objects close to the correct target poses, application use-cases where a higher degree of accuracy is desired motivate the use of corrective actions.
 The integration of the corrective actions was done with higher error threshold during intermediate steps, and a much finer one for the final adjustment.
 Errors can typically arise from execution failure and pose misalignments.
 The less accurate these underlying processes are, the more important corrective actions become.

 \textbf{V3} only performs adjustments using pose estimation, and toppling.
 While, this is sufficient to successfully transfer all the objects, any difference of accuracy to \textbf{V2} would be introduced by the lack of push-to-place actions.
-Here there is complete reliance on the exactness of the execution and pose adjustments.
+Here, there is complete reliance on the exactness of the execution and pose adjustments.
 Due to the proximity of adjacent object surfaces in the target grid arrangement, even minor errors get aggravated.
 However, due to the ability to reason about toppling, all the objects can be transferred to the target bin, even with this low accuracy.
 This is demonstrated in the occurrence of the failure to transfer all the objects.

-In \textbf{V4} any object that does not expose an permitted picking surface that makes the prehensile placement possible, is not picked.
-Any instance of the source bin, which ends with no such objects results in no valid picking actions that can make the approach proceed, and a failure is declared.
+In \textbf{V4}, any object that does not expose a permitted picking surface that makes the prehensile placement possible, is not picked.
+Any instance of the source bin that ends with no such objects results in no valid picking actions that can make the approach proceed, and a failure is thus declared.
 The current behavior of \textbf{V4} drops the object if it is mistakenly grasped from the wrong surface.
 This can itself be used as a naive toppling primitive.
 It is important to note that there might be other alternative strategies that can deal with this failure, but the intent of this comparison is to demonstrate the importance of having a deliberate toppling strategy in the pipeline, that can change the object's orientation in the context of random starting arrangements of the object.
-On average, over \textbf{V1, V2,} and \textbf{V3} the toppling primitive was required $4$ times per experiment.
+On average, the toppling primitive was required four times per experiment in \textbf{V1}, \textbf{V2}, and \textbf{V3}.
 This highlights the necessity of this reasoning.
 Deliberate toppling however requires at least one additional pick action.
 The number of pick attempts per successful object transfer was $2.56$ for \textbf{V4}, whereas, in \textbf{V2} the same was $1.98$.
 This indicates that toppling is indeed necessary both in terms of success and efficiency of actions.

 Expectedly, \textbf{V5} has the lowest accuracy.
-However, since there is no reasoning about the pick surface, every object was transfered to the space of the bin.
+However, since there is no reasoning about the pick surface, every object was transferred to the space of the bin.
 This has no guarantee to work if the object is larger.
 This drives the motivation for using a set of robust primitives for the packing problem.